mreider/mreider.com/markdown/fun/index.md

 # Writing for fun

-These are blogs about traveling and other expat experiences.
+My writing about traveling and other expat experiences

 {{ list_posts(fun)}}